 - Stop drinking or smoking and don’t go out to eat every night.

 - Use credit cards to pay for everything.
-Yes, I said use credit cards for everything, but you just be very disciplined.
+Yes, I said use credit cards for everything, but you must be very disciplined.
 I have a credit card that pays me 2% cash back on every purchase.
-If I pay my balance off every month I am charged no interest.
+If I pay my balance off every month I am not charged any interest.
 It is like getting 2 percent off everything I buy with my credit card and it adds up.

 There are many ways to save money that I have not listed, but the important thing is to start saving now.
 If you can couple spending less money with making more money, you will be surprised how fast things can change.
 I am not a fan of being overly frugal and never spending money on anything, but you can’t spend all your money either.
 You need to find a happy medium that works for you where you are saving money, spending money on things that are important to you and building a future.